DavidDock/cheers-to-beers/README.md

 ![Delete-Post](public/documentaion/images/features/deletepost.png)

-The Logged in user can see the "Three dot" dropdown menu on thier own posts and when clicking the bin button it deletes their post.
+The Logged in user can see the "Three dot" dropdown menu on their own posts and when clicking the bin button it deletes their post.

 ### Edit Post

 ![Edit-Post](public/documentaion/images/features/editpost.png)

-When the logged in user clicks on the "Three dot" dropdown menu on thier own posts they can click on the edit icon.
+When the logged in user clicks on the "Three dot" dropdown menu on their own posts they can click on the edit icon.
 They then can change all details on their post.
 Again the user is given an error message if the form data is invalid or left blank.
 Once they edit their post it takes them to the created post page.

 ### Post Page

 ![Post-Page](public/documentaion/images/features/post.png)

-This displays all the single post details which includes funtionality to star and cheer the post if the user is logged in.
+This displays all the single post details which includes functionality to star and cheer the post if the user is logged in.
 The number of stars, cheers and comments are displayed which changes once one is added.
 There is a link to the comment modal were the user can view, add, edit and delete comments.